aamirWasi/Interview-Preparation-V1/README.md

 If you send the same request again, the server will still update the email to "newemail@example.com", but since it’s already the same, the state won’t change.

 Result: If the request is structured properly, sending the same PATCH request multiple times won’t change anything after the first one.
 The result is idempotent because the resource is left in the same state.

-#### PATCH: Generally Idempotent.
+**PATCH**: Generally Idempotent.
 Repeating the same request leads to the same outcome, assuming the state doesn’t conflict.

 ## Q2: When would you choose to use PUT instead of PATCH?
 1. Use PUT when you want to completely replace the resource.
 If you don’t send the full resource with a PUT request, any fields you omit might be reset or lost.